MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/monitor.md

 The **Runtime logs** tab enables you to check the detailed logs that occur in the eventstream engine.
 Runtime logs have three severity levels: warning, error, and information.

-To view the runtime logs for Azure event hub source, Azure iot hub source, streaming connector source, lakehouse destination and KQL database destination ('Event processing before ingestion' mode):
+To view the runtime logs for Azure event hub, Azure iot hub, lakehouse, KQL database ('Event processing before ingestion' mode), Activator or streaming connector source:

-1. Select the Azure event hub source, streaming connector source, lakehouse destination or KQL database destination in the main editor canvas.
+1. Select the node in the main editor canvas.

 2. In the lower pane, select the **Runtime logs** tab.

-3. If there's data inside the Azure event hub source, lakehouse destination or KQL database destination, the logs appear on the **Runtime logs** tab.
+3. If there's data inside the Azure event hub, Azure iot hub, lakehouse, KQL database, Activator or streaming connector source, the logs appear on the **Runtime logs** tab.

 4. Search the logs with the **Filter by keyword** option, or filter the list by changing the severity or type.